energychain/casa-corrently/README.md

 ```

 Restarting casa-corrently should provide you an ipfs URL of your `msg` objects.

+You might use the following URLs from within the Webinterface:
+- `http://localhost:3000/p2p?method=ls` gives list of available peers
+- `http://localhost:3000/p2p?method=self` gives this peers infos
+- `http://localhost:3000/p2p?method=msg&peer=CID` msg object of a peer

 ## Funding
 This module is part of the Corrently Ecosystem which looks for funding in Germany:  https://www.stromdao.de/crowdfunding/info